Essomia/geojuji/docs/4-php-environment.md

 # PHP Environment

-> Please note that this local setup is very basic and it is oriented for HTML, CSS, JS and basic PHP.
+**Note**: This local setup is very basic and tailored for HTML, CSS, JS, and basic PHP projects.
+For more complex PHP projects, consider using a virtual machine or Docker.

 ## 1. Setup PHP and Apache

-To develop PHP projects, you will need:
+To develop PHP projects, you'll need:

--   [PHP](http://php.net/): - To compile PHP projects.
+-   [PHP](http://php.net/): To compile PHP projects.
--   [Apache Server](https://httpd.apache.org/) - To serve project on your local machine.
+-   [Apache Server](https://httpd.apache.org/): To serve projects locally.
--   [MySQL](https://www.mysql.com/) - To save informations in a local database.
+-   [MySQL](https://www.mysql.com/): To save information in a local database.

-:memo: I recommand to use a tool like XAMPP or MAMP that provides a simple way to run PHP and Apache locally.
-These tools include a user interface and can be useful if you want to run multiple projects at once.
+:memo: I recommend using tools like **XAMPP** or **MAMP** for an easy setup.
+These tools provide a simple interface to run PHP and Apache locally and allow you to manage multiple projects simultaneously.

 ## 2. Setup Virtual Host: Root

-Since we develop multiple websites, we can use a virtual host to get easy-to-remember URL for your local PHP project.
+For handling multiple websites, you can configure a virtual host to create easy-to-remember URLs for your local PHP projects.

+### Steps:

-1. Edit `/etc/apache2/httpd.conf`:
+1. **Edit the Apache configuration file** `/etc/apache2/httpd.conf`:

-    - Uncommented `Include /private/etc/apache2/extra/httpd-vhosts.conf`.
-    - Uncommented and modify to have `ServerName userhost:80`.
-    - Update `User _www` to `User [username]`
-    - Updaye `Group _www` to `Group staff`

-1. Edit `/etc/apache2/extra/httpd-vhosts.conf` to add a basic localhost config:
+    - Uncomment this line:
         ```apache
+        Include /private/etc/apache2/extra/httpd-vhosts.conf
+        ```
+    - Set the server name:
+        ```apache
+        ServerName userhost:80
+        ```
+    - Update the `User` and `Group` directives:
+        ```apache
+        User [username]
+        Group staff
+        ```

+2. **Edit the virtual host configuration file** `/etc/apache2/extra/httpd-vhosts.conf` to set up a basic localhost configuration:

+    ```apache
     #
-    # Configuration LOCALHOST
+    # LOCALHOST Configuration
     #
-    <Directory /Users/[username]/Sites/>  # <-- To adjust, see [DocumentRoot]
+    <Directory /Users/[username]/Sites/>  # <-- Adjust this to match [DocumentRoot]
         Options FollowSymLinks Multiviews Indexes
         AllowOverride All
         Require all granted